-- 3.1 Carry out economic feasibility assessment of forest products from three unit of CBPF A National Consultant had collected the appropriate data and information in each of the three districts (Central Lombok, North Minahasa and West Lampung) regarding market opportunities of forest products from approximate the appropriate data and information in each of the three districts (Central Lombok, North Minahasa and West Lampung) regarding market opportunities of forest products from approximate the app - (Central Lombok, North Minahasa and West Lampung) regarding market opportunities of forest products from community-based forest plantations.
-The reports of these three national consultants provided recommendations on the appropriate market strategies to be disseminated in these districts.
-3.2 Establish access to information on forestry-related market and investment - S.2 Establish access to information on lotestry-related market and investment.
-The same three National Consultants, who prepared a report on markets opportunities, had also provided some recommendations on the ways and means to establish the system facilitating access to information on market and investment, dealing with the forestry sector, for all key stakeholders including local communities. - 3.3 Conduct Extension on entrepreneurship for community at three selected areas Extension activities have been implemented with the aim of sensitizing and sharing the information on the entrepreneurship for community-based forest plantations and on the establishment and management of cooperatives as community forests enterprises, for the benefit of selected local communities involved in the project implementation.
+- 3.1 Carry out economic feasibility assessment of forest products from three unit of CBPF A National Consultant had collected the appropriate data and information in each of the three districts (Central Lombok, North Minahasa and West Lampung) regarding market opportunities of forest products from community-based forest plantations.
+The reports of these three national consultants provided recommendations on the appropriate market strategies to be disseminated in these districts. - 3.2 Establish access to information on forestry-related market and investment The same three National Consultants, who prepared a report on markets opportunities, had also provided some recommendations on the ways and means to establish the system facilitating access to information on market and investment, dealing with the forestry sector, for all key stakeholders including local communities. - 3.3 Conduct Extension on entrepreneurship for community at three selected areas Extension activities have been implemented with the aim of sensitizing and sharing the information on the entrepreneurship for community-based forest plantations and on the establishment and management of cooperatives as community forests enterprises, for the benefit of selected local communities involved in the project implementation.
 These extension activities were implemented with the technical support of specialists from the Ministry of Forestry of Indonesia, successful cooperatives and business persons, etc. It was part of the sensitization campaigns which could contribute to motivate local communities to establish and manage community-based forest plantations, as a community forest enterprise.